This article was updated on December 3rd, 2023

 What Are the Dangers of a Dog Throwing Up White Foam?

-The occasional upchuck of white foam typically isn’t anything to worry about.
+The occasional upchuck typically isn’t anything to worry about.
 It may just mean your dog has a little irritation in their stomach or throat that needs to be cleared.
-However, if throwing up white foam becomes a regular thing, it may be an indication of a serious underlying condition that needs to be looked at.
+However, if throwing up becomes a regular thing, it may be an indication of a serious underlying condition that needs to be looked at.

 White foam may also be highly comprised of bile acid, which may be damaging to some surfaces, especially wood.
 If your dog is throwing up white foam, be sure to clean up messes quickly to prevent damage to your wood floors or furniture.